A Crash Course in Mobility and Autonomous Vehicles

 In 2007, California’s DARPA Urban Challenge tasked eleven ‘robot’ cars with safely driving sixty miles alongside human-controlled vehicles—entirely free from people keeping things under control behind the wheel.
 It was the first competition of its kind, and thanks to robust human programming, all of the cars were able to complete the task to ample praise.
-But in retrospect, calling them ‘robot cars’ back then was probably a stretch.
+But in retrospect, calling them ‘robot cars’ was probably a stretch.
 Had this competition happened a mere eleven years later, there’d be no need for people to spend over a year meticulously programming driverless cars in order to pull it off.
 Thanks to advancements in processing power and machine learning, semi-autonomous vehicles are already driving worldwide.
 In fact, they’re often anticipated to saturate markets by 2022—and multiple countries are striving towards bringing fully autonomous vehicles to city streets already within the next two or three years.

 Speeding Towards the Future

 Take China, where autonomous cars are key to ‘Made in China 2025’, a nationwide program that’s meant to transform the country into a world leader in innovation.
 That’s helped tech conglomerate Baidu develop Apollo, a self-driving software that’s been tested on city roads since 2017; meanwhile, startup UISEE is rolling out an autonomous vehicle, designed to operate in a closed environment with fixed roads and predictable circumstances.
 China’s innovation in this field will only continue to accelerate thanks to the Chinese Ministry of Industry and Information Technology’s recent guidelines: released in 2018, they make it easy for local authorities to road test autonomous vehicles.